-See required notices, including annual notices, and additional resources for each topic area.
+See required notices, reports, and additional resources for the topic areas below.

 The Clery Act requires institutions of higher education that receive federal student aid funds, including NC State, to prepare, disclose and publish campus crime statistics, security policies and safety information communicated to students, faculty, staff and visitors.